heysweet/car-map-challenge/README.md

 ### server.js

 This file manages the setup of the server, pre-caching of files, as well handling all incoming requests.
 It uses a lightweight express server.
+To run the server, simply call `node server.js`.

 ### tripStorage.js